Cboe Global Markets : Economic Data Scheduled For Friday | MarketScreener

 -

-The Baker Hughes North American rig count report for the latest week is schedule for release at 1:00 p.m.
+The University of Michigan's consumer sentiment index for June is schedule for release at 10:00 a.m.
 ET.

 -

-Data on consumer credit for April will be released at 3:00 p.m.
+Data on business inventories for April will be released at 10:00 a.m.
 ET.

+The Baker Hughes North American rig count report for the recent week is schedule for release at 1:00 p.m.
+ET.

 Disclaimer

-CBOE Holdings Inc. published this content on 07 June 2019 and is solely responsible for the information contained herein.
-Distributed by Public, unedited and unaltered, on 07 June 2019 09:42:02 UTC
+CBOE Holdings Inc. published this content on 14 June 2019 and is solely responsible for the information contained therein.
+Distributed by Public, unedited and unaltered, on 14 June 2019 09:13:01 UTC